• Log in

 SendGrid and Mailchimp share similar pricing models but differ in approach.

 Overall, when comparing SendGrid vs. Mailchimp, SendGrid feels more optimized for high-volume sending with a straightforward, send-based model.
-On the other hand, Mailchimp’s contact-centric structure and advanced marketing features make it better suited for marketers running targeted, feature-rich campaigns.
+On the other hand, Mailchimp’s contact-centric structure and advanced marketing features, like a superior drag-and-drop editor, make it better suited for marketers running targeted, feature-rich campaigns.

 Is SendGrid Worth the Price?